What are retail premises?

 The application of the Act may be affected by how premises may be used under the term of the lease.
 The coverage provided by the Act is important as there are key differences between a commercial and retail lease.
 Examples include the following:

-- Under a retail lease, a tenant cannot be required to pay land tax or capital costs.
+- Under a retail lease, a tenant can’t be required to pay land tax or capital costs.

-- Under a retail lease, a tenant does not have to pay outgoings unless they are provided with an annual estimate of outgoings beforehand.
+- Under a retail lease, a tenant doesn’t have to pay outgoings unless they are provided with an annual estimate of outgoings beforehand.

 - the sale of flour to a bakery that uses the flour to make bread and pastries